nguyensjsu/fa21-202-odin/README.md

 ## Setup

 - [Processing](https://www.processing.org/) is required to run the project
-- Java-processing is also required
+- Processing-java is also required
     - Open Processing
     - Click on Tools -> install processing-java